 My mind spun.
-His words could be interpreted two ways.
+Their words could be interpreted two ways.
 So, I took a punt.

 “Oh my god,” I said.
 “I have a Tori Amos Lyric tattooed on my body in her hand writing.”

-He looked at me dead on, and with a seriousness I’ll never forget he said, “So do I.”
+They looked at me dead on, and with a seriousness I’ll never forget said, “So do I.”

 Thus began a friendship that has been one of the most insightful and transformative of my life.
 It’s truly amazing how quickly a relationship can build when you have fifteen albums and then some to draw on.
 There is a shorthand to knowing someone’s music so well you can refer to major concepts and immense emotions in passing and they know where you’re at.
 Saying “I want you to hear Taxi Ride right now”, because “on days like this, you know who your friends are”,

-or letting him know I’m feeling raw because that morning I had a rough one-on-one with Smokey Joe.
+or letting them know I’m feeling raw because that morning I had a rough one-on-one with Smokey Joe.